USC Needs to Fire Clay Helton, Retaining Him Would Be a Massive Mistake

 Helton took over as USC's interim head coach during the 2015 season after Steve Sarkisian's departure.
 Since then he's 39-21 overall and 31-12 in the Pac-12 (he also won the Las Vegas Bowl as the interim coach in 2013).
 Neither of those records is acceptable at USC.
 You can't average three conference losses a season in the Pac-12 and hope to be considered a big-time program.

 Since taking over, Helton is 1-4 against Notre Dame, and 4-8 against top 10 teams.
 A key mark of good coaches is how well they prepare their teams for big games.
-Helton has largely failed in that department, especially when the team plays away from its home stadium.
+Helton has largely failed in that department, especially when USC has played away from its home stadium.

 This season USC lost at Washington and at Notre Dame, while also inexplicably dropping an overtime game against an incredibly average BYU team.
 Then, of course, there was the Oregon massacre.
 That's an unacceptable resume given the talent available to Helton.